 Necrotising sarcoid granulomatosis (NSG) is a rare systemic disease, characterised by sarcoid-like granuloma formation, vasculitis and variable degrees of necrosis.
 It is sometimes classified under the group of pulmonary angiitis and granulomatois.

-It typically affects affecting middle-aged or elderly individuals.
+It typically affects middle-aged or elderly individuals.

-While many believe that it may be a variant of sarcoidosis, its proper classification is under debate due to some of its features being also found in Churg-Strauss syndrome, granulomatosis with polyangitis and hypersensitivity pneumonitis 3.
+While many believe that it may be a variant of sarcoidosis, its proper classification is under debate due to some of its features also being found in Churg-Strauss syndrome, granulomatosis with polyangitis and hypersensitivity pneumonitis 3.
 Due to this, its pathological diagnosis can be challenging.

-Many features have been described with the most common feature being subpleural predominant alveolar infiltrative like opacification without a lobar preference.
+Many features have been described, with the most common feature being subpleural predominant alveolar infiltrative like opacification without a lobar preference.

-The reported features include
+The reported features on CT chest include: